-Agencies with voting membership in the AWFCG include the Bureau of Indian Affairs, Bureau of Land Management, National Park Service, U.S. Fish and Wildlife Service, U. S. Forest Service, Tanana Chiefs Conference, Chugachmiut, the Alaska Department of Natural Resources of and the Alaska Department of Fish and Game.
+Agencies with voting membership in the AWFCG include the Bureau of Indian Affairs, Bureau of Land Management, National Park Service, U.S. Fish and Wildlife Service, U.S. Forest Service, Tanana Chiefs Conference, Chugachmiut, the Association of Village Council Presidents, the Alaska Department of Natural Resources of and the Alaska Department of Fish and Game.
 The Alaska Department of Environmental Conservation is a non-voting member.
-Anchorage Fire Department and the Association of Village Council Presidents are currently inactive.
+Anchorage Fire Department is currently inactive.
 Additional organizations seeking membership may petition the AWFCG.

-The AWFCG Memorandum of Understanding, Standard Operating Plan and other AFWCG documents are posted at https://fire.ak.blm.gov/administration/awfcg.php
+The AWFCG Memorandum of Understanding, Standard Operating Plan, and other AFWCG documents are posted on the AWFCG webpage (https://fire.ak.blm.gov/administration/awfcg.php).